Starburst Galaxy

 The Iceberg tables can be queried by Galaxy clusters or any engine that can read Iceberg tables.

-To ingest data using Kafka, your role must have the Manage ingest streams account privilege.
+To ingest data using Kafka, your role must have the Manage ingest streams account level privilege.

 Before you begin #